Lucas04-nhr/HUST-China_2024/wiki/model-genome_scale.md

 #### Implementation of dFBA (time-resolved simulation)

 For dFBA simulations, the initial medium composition was set to 200 mmol TPA as the carbon source, leaving the glucose content at 0 to assess growth in a TPA-rich environment.
 Other essential non-carbon metabolites (e.g., oxygen, carbon dioxide, water, etc.) were set to 1000 mmol to ensure that growth simulations were not limited by them.
-Dynamically adjusting the maximum rate of TPA uptake gives an approximate change in media composition over the time frame by calculating the flux and multiplying by a small time interval constant.A time step of 0.1 hr provides good resolution and modest computational time.
-This change is subtracted from the initial medium composition to obtain a new initial medium composition. [^5] The process is repeated until the dFBA solution function reaches the computational limit.
+The fluxes are calculated and multiplied by a small, constant time interval to give the approximate change in media composition over the time frame.
+A time step of 0.1 h was found to give good resolution with moderate calculation time.
+Subtracting this change from the initial medium composition gives a new initial medium composition. [^5] The process is repeated until the dFBA solution function reaches the computational limit.
 At each time step, store the media concentration vector for plotting and analysis.

 You can <a href="https://static.igem.wiki/teams/5175/resources/model/model-gssm-attachment-01.csv" target="_blank">click here</a> to download the original ingredient of the culture medium.